hsalis/salis-lab-protocol-book/expwork.md

 3. **Build**.
 Techniques and experimental protocols.
 4. **Test**.
 Methods to test your system's function.

 Our philosophy in this book is to be to the point and succinct, with references to other great online resources when needed.
+This git-protocol-book is by no means comprehensive, but merely an introduction to key workflows to get you started, and a repository for experimental methods that have been developed in the Salis lab.
+When in doubt, google something if you have a question - the internet of knowledge is a powerful tool in a scientist's toolbox in the modern day of technology, and if you can't find answers to your questions here or online, ask Dr. Salis and senior students for help.

+Best of luck in all your scientific pursuits,

+-Alex, Grace, Sean, Daniel, Ayaan